clafonta/MobileLessons/03_uidesign.md

 I will tread lightly on this topic and provide some general concepts that I have observed in the past.

-## Weird Hamburger Menu Hate
+## Weird Hamburger Menu Disgust

 From an engineer perspective, the off-canvas side menu or the '[hamburger](https://en.wikipedia.org/wiki/Hamburger_button)' menu button is a great asset.
-Due to it's vertical nature, ability contain sub menu items, and it's ubiquity in native apps, it's a very good option to use.
+Due to it's vertical nature, ability to contain sub menu items, and it's ubiquity in native apps, it's a very good option to use.
 Unfortunately there's a small set of UI/UX designers who take an extreme position against it, who believe it's a lazy effort.
-I 100% disagree with this extreme position.
+I very much disagree with this extreme position.

 Indeed, the off-canvas menu can be abused.
 It's not needed if an app only has two items in it.
 It's also wrong to have 10 screen scrolls of options in the menu.